 Why: According to the National Retail Federation, 42.3 percent of those polled say free shipping/shipping promotions are important factors.
 Further, free shipping is deemed the second most important factor for shoppers when purchasing online.

 How you can capture some Free Shipping Day spending: Using ShortStack’s “Subscribe to Receive a Coupon” template, create a Campaign that reveals a free-shipping coupon code (great for online checkout!) when your followers opt into your newsletter with their name and email address.
-Here’s the template used for the example below.

 8. Super Saturday 2015